solana-program/program-metadata/README.md

 All commands in the CLI can also be exported as transactions in various formats using the `--export` flag.
 For updating a metadata account of a program that is managed by a Squads multisig you need to create a buffer first and then export a transaction that you can then import and sign in Squads or any other multisig of your choosing.

-1. Transfer the program authority to the squad using the squads dashboard [here](https://app.squads.so/squads)
+1. Transfer the program authority to the squad using the [squads dashboard](https://app.squads.so/squads)
 2. Create the buffer account and transfer ownership to the squad

 ```bash